 ♦ The final cost is $5050 for ages 18-21 and $3300 for ages 22-30 for the full 5 months.

 ♦ The above amounts of grants and tuition are for North Americans.
 If you are an international applicant, please ask about costs and grants for your particular country.

-Price includes accommodation, full program of Ulpan, classes/workshops, farm/kibbutz and internship placement.
+♦ Cost includes accommodation, full program of Ulpan, classes/workshops, day trips around Israel and the internship placement.

 Jewish holidays, customs and history come alive in Jerusalem’s Old City where you get to know the city intimately and begin your Ulpan journey.
 Tours, workshops, hands-on learning, group volunteer projects and cultural activities will enable you to tap into the mystique and heritage of Jerusalem.

 You’ll spend the next 3 months in Jerusalem where you’ll delve into your internship or volunteer placement of choice.
 Three months of solid work/volunteer experience will teach you valuable skills and enhance your resume.
 In addition, round-table discussions and workshops about diverse topics relevant to Israel and Judaism complement the diverse cultural activities and evening programs.

 Experience farm/Kibbutz life where you help build a community and make connections with Israelis and volunteers.
 Get your hands dirty picking fresh produce and learn how to live according to the rhythm of the land, by applying organic farming techniques.